emilieskoog/SharkBay2023_analysis/Pangenome_functional_enrichment_and_metabolism_analysis/README.md

 # Anvi'o Pangenomic, Functional Enrichment, and Metabolism  Analyses
+> This is a tutorial demonstrating how to create and visualize pangenomic, metabolic, and functional enrichment data.
+It uses a small number of genomes of the Candidate phylum Hydrogenedentota as part of the Skoog et al., 2023 study.

 ### Step 1: Make a directory containing MAGs (or metagenomes see anvio's tutorials)